Dimibe/sticky_grouped_list/README.md

 *`GroupedItemScrollController.srollTo()` and `GroupedItemScrollController.jumpTo()` automatic set the `alignment` so that the item is fully visible aligned under the group header.
 Both methods take `automaticAlignment` as a additional optional paramenter which needs to be set to true if `alignment` is specified.*

 **Also the fields from `ScrollablePositionedList.builder` can be used.**

+#### Highlight - Chat Dialog

+Easy creation of chat-like dialogs.
+Just set the option `reverse` to `true` and the option `order` to `StickyGroupedListOrder.DESC`.
+A full example can be found in the examples.
+The list will be scrolled to the end in the initial state and therefore scrolling will be against redeaing direction.

+### Difference between grouped_list and sticky_grouped_list:

+TThe list views in the [GroupedList](https://pub.dev/packages/grouped_list) package are based on the default flutter listview and the silver list.
+This package is based on the [scrollable_positioned_list](https://pub.dev/packages/scrollable_positioned_list) which enables the possibility to programatically scroll to certain positions in the list.
+So if you need the ability to programatically scroll the list use the this package otherwise I would recommend to use the [GroupedList](https://pub.dev/packages/grouped_list) package.

 ### Used packages:
 | Package name | Copyright | License |